Tarleton (1780 ship): Slave trading voyages

-First voyage transporting enslaved people (1784–1785): Captain Patrick Fairweather was an experienced captain of slave ships.
+First voyage transporting slaves (1784–1785): Captain Patrick Fairweather was an experienced captain of slave ships.
 He had made his first voyage to Calabar in 1755, probably as an apprentice on Dalrymple while still a teenager.
 His first command had been in 1768.

 Fairweather left Liverpool on 24 March 1784, bound for the Bight of Biafra and Gulf of Guinea islands to acquire captives.
 He gathered the captives at Calabar and then delivered them to Grenada, arriving on 3 February 1785.
 Fairweather had embarked 557 captives and disembarked 510, for a loss rate of 8.4%.
 Her crew of 38 suffered three deaths.
 Tarleton left Grenada 7 March and arrived at Liverpool 21 April 1785.

-Second voyage transporting enslaved people (1785–1786): Fairweather sailed from Liverpool on 23 June 1785 bound for the Bight of Biafra and Gulf of Guinea islands to acquire captives.
+Second voyage transporting slaves (1785–1786): Fairweather sailed from Liverpool on 23 June 1785 bound for the Bight of Biafra and Gulf of Guinea islands to acquire captives.
 She arrived at Calabar on 14 August.
 She stayed there 180 days.
 Tarleton left on 20 March 1786.
 Tarleton delivered the captives to Dominica, where she arrived on 9 May.
 She had embarked 440 captives and disembarked 360, for a loss rate of 18.2%.
 She also had 46 crew men, five of whom died on the voyage.
 At some point in the voyage Captain Thomas Smith replaced Fairweather.
 Tarleton left Dominica on 4 July, and arrived at Liverpool on 5 September.
-When she arrived at Liverpool she brought with her 57 puncheons and one butt of palm oil, 50 barrels of pepper, 105 ivory tusks, eight tons of redwood, and cargo from the West Indies.
+When she arrived at Liverpool she brought with her 57 puncheons and one butt (roughly 490 litres) of palm oil, 50 barrels of pepper, 105 ivory tusks, eight tons of redwood, and cargo from the West Indies.

-A list of cargoes taken up at Old Calabar between 1785 and 1788 states that on one voyage Tarleton loaded 440 captives, an estimated 1,512 lbs of ivory, (Note: The records specify "elephants' teeth", which the authors of the book converted at 14.4lbs/"tooth".)
+A list of cargoes taken up at Old Calabar between 1785 and 1788 states that on one voyage Tarleton loaded 440 captives, an estimated 1512 lb of ivory, (Note: The records specify "elephants' teeth", which the authors of the book converted at 14.4lbs/"tooth".)
 4,915 gals of palm oil, 9,800 lbs of pepper, and 17,920 lbs of redwood.